greg-katz/try_git/README.md

 This should be a level 1 header.
-Does it need to be fully underlined?
+It doesn't need to be fully underlined with equals signs.
 =================

 # Is this also a level 1 header?